metaversedataman/react-native/pouchdb-binary-utils/README.md

 ```
 The popular pouchdb-react-native@7.0.0-beta-1 (shipped with default adapter: asyncstorage) has this error:
 "can't find variable buffer",
 when you try to run it.
+To install PouchDb for React Native, do

+npm install pouchdb-react-native@next --save

 This commit solved this problem by simply replacing the old buffer plugin with the newer buffer plugin: pouchdb-binary-utils (installed by default in your React Native)